MicrosoftDocs/visualstudio-docs/docs/test/run-unit-tests-with-test-explorer.md

 #### PreferNativeArm64

 When using this MSBuild property, the project will prefer running natively on ARM64 architecture if available.
 This property is applicable to projects that generate executables and follow MSBuild/runtime rules.
-It is important to note that this setting is ignored for vstest test projects and only applies to testing.platform projects.
+It is important to note that this setting is ignored for Visual Studio Test Platform (vstest) test projects and only applies to MSTest projects with MSTest configured as the test runner.

 ### Run tests after every build